 Everyone needs help sometimes.

-The federal program provides cash grants to students for expenses related to disruptions to their education due to the COVID-19 outbreak, including things like course materials and technology as well as food, housing, health care, and childcare.
+The federal program provides cash grants to students enrolled in financial aid eligible programs of study for expenses related to disruptions to their education due to the COVID-19 outbreak, including things like course materials, technology, internet, utilities and childcare.

 Click Here to Apply!